-- There are HSA contribution limits for each calendar year, with different maximum contributions for individuals and families (and those over age 55 get to make extra catch-up contributions).
+- There are HSA contribution limits for each calendar year set by the IRS, with different maximum contributions for individuals and families (and those over age 55 get to make extra catch-up contributions).

 - Excess contributions over the annual contribution limit aren’t tax-deductible and are subject to a six percent excise tax as well.

 - The funds in an HSA can only be withdrawn tax-free to pay for federally-defined qualified medical expenses.

 Some of these terms may be foreign or confusing, but once you gain a little more familiarity with them, the concept is more straight forward than it seems.